Bariatrics Postdoctoral Fellowship

 Research

 The fellow has the opportunity to become involved in ongoing research or generate new research projects.
-A research contract is developed for each project at the beginning of the training year with specific goals and timelines.
-At the end of the year, the fellow will present findings to the faculty and submit the work for presentation/publication.
-One ½ day per week is allocated for protected research time.
+Research participation is optional.
+One ½ day per week is allocated for protected research time if selected.

 Licensure